CasdeGroot/EmbeddedProject/README.md

 * **Step 9** Select "OK" the IDE should now be set and code can be run.

 #### Execute Code
+To execute code to test if everything is set, right click on a python file and select "run <filename>".

 ## Authors